What is a vCISO and What Do They Do?

 A vCISO is typically a seasoned expert who offers guidance and leadership in cybersecurity without being a full-time, on-site employee, whereas a CISO is a full-time employee that works on-site.
 The virtual approach offered by vCISOs provides companies, especially startups and SMEs, the flexibility to get top-tier cybersecurity advice without the overhead and (typically high!) salary of a full-time executive.

-Why are vCISOs Becoming So Popular?
+Why Are vCISOs Becoming So Popular?

 A rise in cyberattacks and rapid changes to data privacy regulations has made cybersecurity a top priority for companies of all sizes.
 Especially now, as organizations and startups are building their software in the cloud.
 Despite this, a global shortage of skilled workers in the cybersecurity space is making it difficult for companies to address compliance.